polla-fattah/polla-fattah.github.io/_projects/2007-01-01-ministry-of-culture.md

 ## Project Description

 Design and implement the website of Ministry of Culture in Kurdistan Region Iraq.
+This was build using LAMP stack for the server side and HTML+CSS+JavaScript for the client side.